ICM Manual v.3.1

 alignTwoSequences : interface macro to the `Align function

-A macro to provide interface to the Align( seq1 seq2 .. ) function and allow to change global parameters influencing its behavior.
+A macro to provide the interface to the Align( seq1 seq2 .. ) function and allows one to change global parameters influencing its behavior.
 Arguments:

 • two sequences